 On your next vacation in Hawaii, seek out locally grown foods at Maui farmers’ markets and local grocery stores.
 There is absolutely nothing in the world that compares to the richness that you will experience when tasting any of the 13+ varieties of avocado that grow on Maui or the locally grown organic fruits and vegetables.
 There are numerous seafood vendors, six Maui ranches that provide grass-fed meats to the public, and a host of privately owned foodie businesses that offer fresh herbs, jams, jarred delicacies, cheeses and gourmet food products.

-Check out any of Maui’s Top 10 Locally Grown Food Markets when on island!
-Enjoy Maui like a resident by engaging in community events, visiting famers markets, and shopping local.
-We promise that this is truly one of the most awesome experiences on Maui, and a great way to meet new people while learning all about Maui’s local food culture.
+Check out any of Maui’s Top 10 Locally Grown Food Markets when on the island!
+Enjoy Maui like a resident by engaging in community events, visiting farmer’s markets, and shopping locally.
+We promise that this is truly one of the most awesome experiences on Maui and a great way to meet new people while learning all about Maui’s local food culture.

-A hui hou (until we meet again), e ‘ai kakau (let’s eat)!
+A hui hou (until we meet again), e ‘ai kokau (let’s eat)!

 MAUI’S BEST LOCALLY GROWN FOOD MARKETS

 The Upcountry Farmers’ Market is the oldest living farmers’ market on Maui.
 For over 40 years, this weekly marketplace has been operating at various Upcountry locations, including St. Joseph’s Church and the Eddie Tam Gym in Makawao.
 This market is now located off of Highway 37 at the Kulamalu Town Center (near Long’s Drugs) every Saturday from 7am-11am.
 This is one of Maui’s favorite weekly farmers’ markets, perfectly set Upcountry with a cooler climate and gorgeous panoramic views.